Undergraduate Awards

 Value: $400

-In recognition and appreciation of Dr. Duckworth’s outstanding ability as a teacher, this award is presented to a student who has obtained the highest academic standing in the Anatomy courses in Year I and II.
+In recognition and appreciation of Dr. Duckworth’s outstanding ability as a teacher, this award is presented to a student who has attained the highest academic standing in the Anatomy courses in Year I and II.

 Value: $500